 Fusion Medical Staffing has recommended housing options like hotel sites and extended stay companies with negotiated rates to keep costs down and keep you on budget.
 When you become a Fusion traveler, you get discounted codes to use at places like:

 - Extended Stay America

 Is furnished housing worth it?

-Furnished housing can be a lifesaver when you’re looking at a short-term place for one assignment.
+Fully furnished housing can be a lifesaver when you're looking at short-term housing for one allied or travel nurse assignment.
 Why would you want to sit in a lawn chair in an empty apartment, surrounded by echoing walls?
-On the other hand, why buy furniture for something temporary?
+On the other hand, why buy furniture for temporary lodging?

-Furnished housing is pretty much the norm for medical travelers on assignment these days.
-Corporate housing options are also a good go-to since they specialize in the types of housing you’re looking for.
-You can also check out vacation rental sites like Airbnb and VRBO.
+Furnished housing sites are pretty much the norm for medical travelers on assignment these days.
+Corporate housing options are also a good go-to since they specialize in the types of housing you're looking for.
+You can also check out vacation rental sites like Airbnb and VRBO

 Or, use Fusion Marketplace to find furnished housing through Furnished Finder.
 With Marketplace, you can find your next travel job and your temporary housing unit in one fell swoop.
 And now, you can do it all through the Marketplace app!

-Depending on what type of housing you find, you may need a bed.
-Furnished travel nurse housing or hotels will have you all set up and ready, but what about a short-term apartment lease?
-Or what if you’re feeling skeptical about sleeping on someone else’s mattress in a vacation rental?
+Depending on what type of travel nurse housing options you find, you may need a bed.
+Furnished travel nurse housing or hotels will have you all set up and ready, but what about a short-term rental?
+Or what if you're feeling skeptical about sleeping on someone else's mattress in a vacation rental?